Jacob-Friedberg/Adversarial_machine_learning_GTSRB/README.md

 # Attention
 The dataset files are currently compressed using 7zip.
 Please uncompress the archives to their .P file format before use.

+You are free to use the code as you please